 If you stumbled on this page and have no idea what Raspbian is then here is a brief explanation.

 Raspbian is an operating system that is based on Debian, but unlike Debian, it has been optimized for the Pi.
 It’s considered the default and likely the most popular operating system for the Raspberry Pi.

 It contains everything you would expect an OS to contain such as basic utilities and support for most peripherals.
 There are two different versions of Raspbian that I will go into more detail below.

 You will need all the standard pieces of equipment when it comes to using a Raspberry Pi.

 The Steps on How to Install Raspbian

 Raspbian: This is the full version of the operating system and is the version that most people will use.
-It comes preinstalled with a large range of apps and is very easy to get going with.
+It comes preinstalled with an extensive range of apps and is very easy to get going with.
 It also comes with the desktop software preinstalled.

 Raspbian Lite: This is the light version of the Raspbian operating system and contains the bare basics to get going.
 If you know exactly what you want to do, then this may be the better version to install.

-Raspbian Lite doesn’t have the desktop software preinstalled so you will only be able to use the command line.
-This is ideal if you’re trying to save on system resources and know you will unlikely need the desktop graphical user interface (GUI).
-This makes it great if you want a headless server. (eg. Connecting the Pi to a screen will just give you the terminal).
+Raspbian Lite doesn’t have the desktop software pre-installed so you will only be able to use the command line.
+This version is ideal if you’re trying to save on system resources and know you will unlikely need the desktop graphical user interface (GUI).
+It makes it great if you want a headless server. (eg. Connecting the Pi to a screen will just give you the terminal).

 3. Now you will need to download & install the software that will write the image to the SD card.
-A good one to use is called etcher, it works on all platforms (Linux, Mac and Windows).
+A good one to use is called Etcher, and it works on all platforms (Linux, Mac, and Windows).
 You’re able to download it from over at their website here.